return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/quantenna/qtnfmac/qlink_h.rst

 chdr
     *undescribed*

+bssid
+    BSSID of the BSS to connect to.

+bssid_hint
+    recommended AP BSSID for initial connection to the BSS or 00:00:00:00:00:00 if not specified.

+prev_bssid
+    previous BSSID, if specified (not 00:00:00:00:00:00) indicates a request to reassociate.

+bg_scan_period
+    period of background scan.

 flags
-    for future use.

-channel
+    one of \ :c:type:`enum qlink_sta_connect_flags <qlink_sta_connect_flags>`\ .

+ht_capa
+    HT Capabilities overrides.

+ht_capa_mask
+    The bits of ht_capa which are to be used.

+vht_capa
+    VHT Capability overrides

+vht_capa_mask
+    The bits of vht_capa which are to be used.

+aen
+    authentication information.

+mfp
+    whether to use management frame protection.

+pbss
     *undescribed*

-bg_scan_period
-    period of background scan.

-bssid
-    BSSID of the BSS to connect to.
+rsvd
+    *undescribed*

 payload
     variable portion of connection request.